ResetXPDR/MSFS2020_AutoFPS/README.md

       - Determines how much variance from your target FPS must occur before the app will adjust MSFS settings to achieve the target FPS and what nominal magnitude those changes will be.
       - The lower the setting, the more reactive the app will be, the more MSFS settings changes will occur and the changes will be smaller.
       - TLOD changes are allowable on the ground in this mode with the VFR flight type, so be aware of potential ground texture tearing/flashing issues because of it.
+    - Auto TLOD - functions the same way that Auto OLOD does ie. independent of FPS.
+      - TLOD will adjust based on an altitude band with a base and top level and with TLOD values defined for each of these altitudes.
+      - The app will set TLOD @ Base at or below the Alt TLOD Base (AGL), set the TLOD @ Top at or above Alt TLOD Top (AGL) and interpolate in between.
+      - As this function completely ignores FPS, all FPS-related settings are removed from the UI when using this method.
+These are Target FPS, Auto Target FPS, TLOD Min + and Pause on MSFS losing Focus.
+      - FPS settling time is also disabled as it does not apply to this automation method.
   - Pause when MSFS loses focus
     - Will stop LODs and, if applicable, cloud quality from changing while you are focused on another app and not MSFS.
     - Particularly useful for when using FG as the FG active and inactive frame rate can vary quite considerably and because FG is not always an exact doubling of non-FG FPS.